 Education & Research

-From an initial notice in Chatelaine Magazine in 1973 announcing the formation of a support group to a Facebook Forum supporting almost 8500 members, the CCA has used print, radio, television, video, telephone, email and social media to provide information to and answer questions from Canadians about gluten-related conditions and the gluten-free diet.
+From an initial notice in Chatelaine Magazine in 1973 announcing the formation of a support group to a Facebook Forum supporting more than 11,000 members, the CCA has used print, radio, television, video, telephone, email and social media to provide information to and answer questions from Canadians about gluten-related conditions and the gluten-free diet.

 With the assistance of an active Professional Advisory Council, the CCA has provided education and support to family doctors who need to “think celiac.”
 These efforts have ranged from a printed reminder to family doctors that celiac disease is not a disease that patients outgrow (1976) to guidance on the best way to monitor the health of people with celiac disease throughout their lifetime.